 Distance from Chicago: 177 miles; 2.5-hour drive

-Finally, we’re starting to get into some decent terrain.
-With 47 runs, 11 lifts, and a top elevation of 1,280 feet, Cascade kicks things up a notch into the next level of Chicago-area ski experiences with plenty of opportunities to go all Shaun White with big-air jumps at four terrain parks.
-Getting down the mountain via one of 15 snow tubing lanes also provides a fun alternative to the traditional.
+With 47 runs, 11 lifts, and a peak elevation of 1,280 feet, Cascade officially enters the next level of Chicago-area ski experiences, complete with plenty of opportunities to go full Shaun White on big-air jumps spanning four terrain parks.
+Getting down the mountain via one of 15 snow tubing lanes also provides a fun alternative to the traditional wedge-and-scoot.

 Distance from Chicago: 162 miles; 2.5-hour drive

-Others on the list may have more snow/better runs, but few are this fun.
-Chestnut’s location in Galena (one of our top Midwest vacation spots) perched high on a bluff overlooking the Mississippi River provides a unique environment from which to survey your surroundings before tackling the resort’s 19 runs with three terrain parks, 10 lifts, and an impressive-by-Midwestern-standards 475-foot vertical drop.
+Others on the list may have more snow and better runs, but few nearby ski destinations are this damn fun.
+Chestnut’s location in Galena (one of our top Midwest winter vacation spots) perched high on a bluff overlooking the Mississippi River provides a unique environment from which to survey your surroundings before tackling the resort’s 19 runs, three terrain parks, 10 lifts, and an impressive-by-Midwestern-standards 475-foot vertical drop.

 Distance from Chicago: 275 miles; 4-hour drive

-Located within the chilled-out Rib Mountain State Park overlooking the highest point in Wisconsin, this resort offers more room to roam than the more crowded confines of popular alternatives such as Cascade or Devil’s Head—along with Wisconsin’s highest vertical drop at 700 feet.
-With a whopping 74 runs plus six terrain parks and one of the highest elevations in the Midwest at 1,942 feet, this resort which opened in 1937 is also one of the oldest in North America.
+Located within the chilled-out Rib Mountain State Park overlooking the highest point in Wisconsin, this resort offers more room to roam than the crowded confines of popular alternatives like Cascade along with Wisconsin’s highest vertical drop measuring 700 feet.
+With a whopping 74 runs plus six terrain parks and one of the highest elevations in the Midwest at 1,942 feet, this resort, dating to 1937, is also one of the oldest in North America.

 Distance from Chicago: 312 miles; 4.5-hour drive

-Instead of being crammed into some run-down old lodge, you can rent badass private homes or high-end condos to throw your own socially distant après ski party.
-With 58 runs spread out across 80 acres of skiable terrain with a sizable backcountry and plenty of well-groomed cross-country trails, this family-owned resort overlooking the scenic Betsie Valley about 30 miles southwest of Traverse City might just be one of the Midwest’s best-kept secrets.
+Instead of being crammed into some broken down old lodge, you can rent badass private homes or high-end condos and throw your own socially distant après ski party at this Thompsonville stunner.
+With 58 runs spread out across 80 acres of skiable terrain plus a sizable backcountry and heaps of well-groomed cross-country trails, this family-owned resort overlooking the scenic Betsie Valley about 30 miles southwest of Traverse City might just be one of the Midwest’s best-kept secrets.
+Shhh.